 As described by NORD, “NORD’s Research Grant Program, which is focused on disease-specific grants, provides small “seed money” grants to academic scientists performing basic translational science or studying new treatments or diagnostic tests for rare diseases.
 The goal of the small studies supported by NORD’s research grants is to provide preliminary data that may one day lead to a treatment (drug, device, or medical food) for patients with rare disorders.
 Researchers can then use the preliminary data funded by NORD’s research grant program to apply for larger multi-year government grants, or to attract a commercial sponsor who will manufacture the orphan product and get it approved for marketing by the Food & Drug Administration (FDA)….Each research proposal is reviewed by NORD’s Medical Advisory Committee, which recommends funding for the highest scored proposals.
 After the grant is awarded, NORD monitors the progress of the research, processing biannual reports to NORD’s Medical Advisory Committee.”

-The ACDA and The David Ashwell Foundation are in the process of raising funds, which funds may potentially be applied to a 2017 NORD grant upon review and approval of the distribution of such funds by the ACDA and The David Ashwell Foundation.
-Please note the minimum amount required for a NORD grant for ACDMPV research has been increased to $35,000 (previously $33,500), effective as of the 2017 grant.
+The ACDA and The David Ashwell Foundation are in the process of raising funds, which funds may potentially be applied to a 2020 NORD grant upon review and approval of the distribution of such funds by the ACDA and The David Ashwell Foundation.
+Please note the minimum amount required for a NORD grant for ACDMPV research is $35,000.
 Please click HERE to donate.

 NORD 2016 Grant Recipient

 NORD’s Medical Advisory Committee recommended, and the NORD Board of Directors approved, the awarding of seven total research grants in February 2017, including one grant for ACDMPV research in the amount of $50,000 (with funding raised in coordination with the ACDA and The David Ashwell Foundation).
 The grant was distributed as follows: